 After we went through that medium we then went to the top.
 For the top ones, sometime you have to go through distributors or other ways to actually get the product.
 But we did eventually get up to that top level where we were selling high-level brands, especially during the holiday season to be flying off the digital shelves like there was nothing.

 Fred: But you were probably, my guess would be that, at the end of the day you were probably more profitable with the smaller ones than the big bucks ones.
 This has been my experience when you get into distributors and big brands and distributors take their cut and then you know.
 That’s pretty awesome.
 And we were in that space at the same time, so I’ve got no doubt that every now and then you and I were competing in the buy box.
 I have a nice little growing Skype list of what we call “friendly competitors.”
 There’s so much room and space for everyone, so it’s actually refreshing and nice to be able to talk about that.
 But that is awesome.

-But you know, even on my own company a kind of went on a similar journey although I probably went right into the wholesale/distribution type thing, right off the bat.
+But you know, even on my own business I kind of went on a similar journey although I probably went right into the wholesale/distribution type thing, right off the bat.
 And I’m almost circling back around now and trying to reduce my dependence on those because there are thousands of sellers buying from the same distributors – the same problems over and over.
 So reducing my dependency there and actually beginning to encourage people even when I’m doing one-on-one consulting to encourage people to think outside the box and go to those smaller brands so you can work those really cool relationships with.
 You guys, man, you did it right.
 That’s awesome the way you did that.

 Talk to me about the some of the pain points because that’s going to transition us maybe into the next segment.
 Managing inventory and pricing that you do not physically have your hands on that’s not locked up in your warehouse can get tricky on Amazon.